monome/docs/docs/modular/ansible/index.md

 CV mapped to CC 16,17,18,19

-Enter learning mode by holding `Key 2` and pressing `preset` (all CV/TR will clear).
+Enter learning mode by holding `Key 1` and pressing `preset` (all CV/TR will clear).
 As unique notes and/or CC messages are received they are mapped to the next available CV/TR output respectively.
 Once all outputs are mapped all LEDs will go out.
 Press `Key 1` (panic) to cancel learning.

 ### Preset

+_as of Ansible firmware 1.4_

-A short press of the front key saves current fixed mapping and the currently selected voice allocation mode to flash as the default.
+Holding `Key 2` and a short press on `preset` saves the current value for the following to flash as the default:

+  * selected voice allocation mode
+  * pitch slew (set via teletype)
+  * pitch offset (set via teletype)
+  * fixed mapping

+The default pitch offset is -2 octaves which is the equivalent of issuing the following Teletype command `MID.SHIFT N -24`.

 ## MIDI/arp

-The mode LED will show white when running.
+The mode LED will show orange when running.

 ### Interface